bananawebsolutions/supper/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Run the Containerfile file

+-   After installing Podman on my mac
+-   Add `Podman` file on the root on the project folder
+-   Use `podman machine init && podman machine start` to create and start your first Podman machine
+-   Build the podman image with `podman build -t nextjs-app .`
+-   Run the container with `podman run --rm -it -p 3000:3000 nextjs-app`

+For a smoother development experience, you can mount your local files into the container so that changes are reflected without rebuilding the image.
+Modify your run command as follows: `podman run --rm -it -p 3000:3000 -v $(pwd):/app:Z nextjs-app`

+This mounts your project directory ($(pwd)) into the container's /app directory.